-Having end-of-life conversations now will allow your loved one to express his or her wishes, and prevent a lot of headaches down the road.
-There is a lot of peace knowing that your loved one's wishes will be clearly spelled out and protected.
+Having end-of-life conversations now will allow your loved one to express their wishes, preventing many headaches down the road.
+There is a lot of peace in knowing that your loved one's wishes will be clearly spelled out and protected.

 Navigating the paperwork for dementia

 A few years before Mom's diagnosis, we lost my dad suddenly and unexpectedly.
 Paperwork-wise, we hadn't been ready, and it was a logistical nightmare.
 When my mom was diagnosed with mild cognitive impairment, I knew this time I'd make sure all the I's were dotted, and T's were crossed.

 It was not easy.
 Many times I found myself banging my head against the proverbial wall, saying to myself, "I have a college degree and still cannot understand this."
 Where was the step-by-step guide for dummies?